ecssiah/ecssiah.github.io/_posts/2018-05-29-deploying_to_heroku.markdown

 There are a few things you have to do before pushing your code to Heroku.
 Heroku requires that your application runs on a postgres database, as opposed to the default sqlite3 database set up by Rails.

 There are a couple steps involved in moving to postgres.
 It is not essential, but installing the [Postgres app](https://postgresapp.com/) for mac is helpful.
 It allows you to easily start up the postgres server and keep track of the databases you create.
-You'll also need to make sure you install postgres on your machine.
+You'll need to make sure you install postgres on your machine.
 This can also be done through brew with: `brew install postgresql`.

 The first step in switching your application over is to remove the sqlite3 gem and replace it with the postgres gem.